-- Once a child receives 20 gold stickers on the class chart, they receive a gold certificate and badge in the Celebration Assembly. - Autonomous Class Awards stickers, trophies and small rewards are developed by classes at the discretion of the teacher to promote positive behaviour. - Marble Jars: each class can earn up to 30 marbles in their class reward jar and these can be earned through whole class work, effort and behaviour and will result in a whole class reward.
+- Once a child receives 30 gold stickers on the class chart, they receive a gold certificate and badge in the Celebration Assembly.
+This is followed by a platinum award for 60 stars and a diamond award for 100 stars. - Autonomous Class Awards-stickers, trophies and small rewards are developed by classes at the discretion of the teacher to promote positive behaviour. - Marble Jars: each class has 30 marbles in their class reward jar and these can be earned through whole class work, effort and behaviour and will result in a whole class reward.